morriscox/Rules-of-Tech-Support/Rules of Tech Support - credits.md

 **Rule 50A**: Anything scheduled will break things, especially if you are not available. - /user/it_intern_throw

 **Rule 51B**: Drivers using hardware [heavy machinery] are also a real threat.
-Backhoes/diggers have a magnetic attraction to fiber optics and the drivers have an innate ability to find optical fiber.
-See *Link L4*. - /user/techtornado
+Backhoes/diggers have a magnetic attraction to fiber optics and the drivers have an innate ability to find optical fiber. - /user/techtornado

 #### Rule 52: No is the answer for every request as long as it's plausible. - /user/zztri